Guardiola dismisses Messi links

 The club captain called out first-team technical secretary Eric Abidal on social media after the former Barca defender suggested some players had downed tools during Ernesto Valverde's final weeks as head coach.

-Guardiola has always previously maintained he would not bring Messi to Etihad Stadium, though, and the former Barca boss made it clear again on Friday that he expects the 32-year-old to finish his career at Camp Nou.
+But Guardiola has always previously maintained he would not bring Messi to Manchester, and the former Barca boss made it clear again again that he expects the 32-year-old to finish his career at Camp Nou.

-"Messi is a player for Barcelona," Guardiola told reporters ahead of Sunday's Premier League game against West Ham.
+"Messi is a player for Barcelona," Guardiola said ahead of Monday's (AEDT) Premier League game against West Ham United.

 "He will stay there.
 That is my wish.
 I am not going to talk about players at another club.